-Test Case For One time Password: In this post, we discuss test cases for OTP (one-time-password).
+Otp Test Cases: In this post, we discuss test cases for OTP (one-time password).
 To write the test cases for the OTP, we need to understand how the system works.

 The OTP system works on both email and SMS on a mobile device.
 Depending on where you wish to test it, the test cases will be different.
+When you go for an interview then you may face the same questions in different manners like otp test cases, test cases for otp, otp verification test cases, test cases for otp verification, otp testing, otp test scenarios, and many more.
 Let’s first discuss how the OTP works in general.

 |Post Type:||Test Case Template|